The Hereford Open will be run under the rules of The International Brazilian Jiu-Jitsu Federation (IBJJF).

 Please note: this is not permitted at IBJJF events.
 The athletes mentioned above must wait until they are promoted to blue belt before they are allowed to compete.

-This event has a zero tolerance policy regarding inappropriate behavior by coaches, parents/guardians, spectators and competitors.
+This event has a zero tolerance policy regarding inappropriate behaviour by coaches, parents/guardians, spectators and competitors.

 All in attendance must show some restraint when their students or team mates are fighting.
 There will be competitors and spectators of all ages at this event and we are here to set an example.